becketalservices/beas-cnx-cloud/docs/Azure/chapter4.md

 When using the ingress controller together with the [cert-manager](https://github.com/jetstack/cert-manager) , the necessary ssl certificates can be retrieved automatically.
 This setup is currently not described here as it is documented by Microsoft on the page [Install cert-manager](https://docs.microsoft.com/en-us/azure/aks/ingress-tls#install-cert-manager).

+Setup the certificate manager is simple when your ingress controller has a public IP.
+I recommend trying out the configuration.

+If you want to use an other CA managed certificate or a self singed certificate create the secret manually.
 For simplicity we use a self singed certificate for now.
 Example: [TLS certificate termination](https://github.com/kubernetes/contrib/tree/master/ingress/controllers/nginx/examples/tls)

 ```